danionescu0/arduino/README.md

 After that it overwrites the "ledStates" array with the "intermediateLedStates" so the process will continue after another 100 milliseconds.

-## keyboard_exploit
+## Keyboard exploit

+In this project i'm using an arduino leonardo to simulate a possible USB attack using HID (humain interface device).

 YouTube video: https://youtu.be/PsYTfWgX3eU

 Full turorial: https://www.instructables.com/id/Arduino-Keyboard-Exploit-Demo-HID-and-Prevention/

-In this project i'm using an arduino leonardo to simulate a possible USB attack using HID (humain interface device).

 **Important!: You can defend against this kind of attack by:**